Rdore88/career_atlas_node/README.md

 $ brew upgrade npm
 ```

+### Env Variables
+In order to get some of the endpoints working you must have the correct env variables.
+Check out the `.env.sample` file to see what you need.

+### Indeed API
+You can sign up for the Indeed APi [here](https://www.indeed.com/publisher).
+You will need to get a publisher ID and the url for this app to work correctly.

 ### To get running on your computer

 1. Clone this repo to your computer
 2. run `npm install` to make sure all dependencies are installed
+3. Make sure to have all needed Env variables and accounts set up
-3. run `npm start` to start the server on localhost:3001
+4. run `npm start` to start the server on localhost:3001

 ### How to use

 This is just the backend so you will need to use an API development tool like [Postman](https://www.getpostman.com/) or curl through the terminal.

 Check out the [routes](server/routes/routes.js) to see a list of all of the available routes to use and make sure to check out the models so the correct data is being sent.

-### Env Variables
-In order to get some of the endpoints working you must have the correct env variables.
-Check out the `.env.sample` file to see what you need.

-### Indeed API
-You can sign up for the Indeed APi [here](https://www.indeed.com/publisher).
-You will need to get a publisher ID and the url for this app to work correctly.

 ### Testing